UniADC: A Unified Framework for Anomaly Detection and Classification: Related Work

-\textbf{Anomaly Synthesis.} Existing anomaly synthesis methods can generally be classified into zero-shot and few-shot approaches, depending on the availability of real anomaly data during the synthesis process \cite{lai2025anomalypainter}.
-Zero-shot approaches generate anomaly samples relying on predefined data augmentation rules \cite{li2021cutpaste, schluter2022natural}, noise injection \cite{tien2023revisiting,zhang2024realnet}, or textual descriptions \cite{sun2025unseen}, without access to real anomaly samples.
+Existing anomaly synthesis methods can generally be classified into zero-shot and few-shot approaches, depending on the availability of real anomaly data during the synthesis process.
+Zero-shot approaches generate anomaly samples relying on predefined data augmentation rules \cite{li2021cutpaste, schluter2022natural,wang2025mmfnet}, noise injection \cite{zhang2024realnet}, or textual descriptions \cite{sun2025unseen, jiang2025anomagic}, without access to real anomaly samples.
 However, the synthesized anomalies may exhibit a distribution shift from real-world cases, limiting their effectiveness.
-In contrast, few-shot approaches \cite{duan2023few, hu2024anomalydiffusion, jin2025dual, song2025defectfill} aim to enhance data diversity by augmenting a limited number of real anomaly samples.
-To the best of our knowledge, UniADC is the first method capable of synthesizing anomalies under both zero-shot and few-shot settings, thereby significantly enhancing its applicability across a wide range of anomaly detection and classification tasks.
+In contrast, few-shot approaches \cite{duan2023few, hu2024anomalydiffusion, jin2025dual} aim to enhance data diversity by augmenting a limited number of real anomaly samples.
+Despite significant progress in anomaly synthesis techniques, existing research remains primarily focused on anomaly detection.
+The category controllability and accuracy of synthesized anomaly samples still require further validation to ensure their feasibility for more challenging anomaly classification tasks.